 But if you don’t have good information about what skills are in demand, then you could consider how rare your skills are in general.
 If you’re good at something not many others are, and which can be applied to tackling important problems, then you might have a comparative advantage in this skill.
 And if you have a particular set of skills that are rarely present together (for example, someone who is both technically gifted and a great people manager) then there’s an even greater chance that a career using all these skills will be your comparative advantage (just like Brian May utilized his extremely rare combination of skills in music and astrophysics to write New Horizons).

-However, when you aren’t even able to know about where different skills are needed most, it might not be helpful to think in terms of comparative advantage.
+However, when you aren’t even able to know where different skills are needed most, it might not be helpful to think in terms of comparative advantage.
 Instead, see our career guide for an overview of the more general considerations you should consider when choosing an impactful career.